What does the “Thin Blue Line” Mean? EOW: JUNE 2025

 Law Enforcement, or LEOs, as we fondly refer to our community heroes, have been in the news recently.
 However, what I found most disturbing is the lack of understanding about what these guys and gals do to protect our communities.

-If you listened to the LSM (lame-stream media), you would think all law enforcement was similar to the Nazi Gestapo.
+If you listened to the legacy media, you would think all law enforcement was similar to the Nazi Gestapo.
 And the low-information “citizens” jump on the bandwagon… How would these folks react if they called 911 and no one responded?

 The Thin Blue Line is a symbol used by law enforcement in the United States and Canada to commemorate fallen officers and symbolize the police’s relationship in the community as the protectors of the citizenry from the criminal element.